22 September 2021 | Published by Jodie Wilkinson

 Therefore, learning more about tips and service charges is a good idea so you don’t miss out on hard-earned money.

-With that in mind, in this article, we’ll give you the low down on tips versus service charges, what the difference is between the two, which you should accept, and how you can start to reap the additional rewards today with ease.
+With that in mind, in this article, we’ll give you the low down on tips versus service charges and the difference between the two.
+We’ll also help you understand which you should accept and how you can reap the additional rewards for your business with ease.

 A service charge is a form of gratuity for service that is imposed onto a customer’s bill, either as a discretionary or compulsory extra cost.